ChrisRackauckas/JupyterSite/Markdown/Index.md

 For organizations, the user name is replaced with the organization name.

+#### Caveat

+Note that PDF output is not compatible with the usage of Markdown images (though code with images will allow the PDFs to build, but the images will not appear).

 ## Easy Usage from Julia

 This repository is also setup as a Julia package repository.
 To have users easily